ethereum/EIPs/EIPS/eip-poseidon-precompile.md

 The precompile MUST be activated at `FORK_BLOCK_NUMBER`.

-### Parameters

-Here are the parameters that the precompile will support:
+Here are the Poseidon parameters that the precompile will support:

 - `p`: the prime field modulus.
+- `security_level`: the security level measured in bits.
+Denoted `M` in the Poseidon paper.
 - `alpha`: the power of S-box.
 - `input_rate`: the size of input.
 - `t`: the size of the state.